-Data availability
+Data availability.
 All data and source code are archived in RIKEN Center for Computational Science and are available upon request from the corresponding authors under the license of the original providers.
-The original source code of the SPEEDY-LETKF is available at https://github.com/takemasa-miyoshi/letkf.
+The original source code of the SPEEDY-LETKF is available at https://github.com/takemasa-miyoshi/letkf (last access: 18 October 2016).